agoda-com/ninjato/README.md

 #### Headers and query parameters
 Headers and url query parameters are also part of the DSL cascade.

-Fallback policy can be added to any level of the DSL cascade.
+Headers and query parameters can be added to any level of the DSL cascade.
 The following code can be used also in `HttpClient` and `Api` classes:

 ```kotlin
 val result: SearchResult = get {